renoise/xrnx/docs/guide/README.md

 # Guides to the Renoise API

+Welcome to the guides for the Renoise Scripting API.

-In this section you can learn about different aspects of the API.
-These guides will assume you've already read the chapters in [our introduction](../start/development.md) and you are able to package and install tools.
+In this section, you can learn about different aspects of the API through practical examples and explanations.
+These guides assume you have already read the chapters in our [introduction](../start/development.md) and are familiar with how to package and install tools.